 Exercise without dietary attention produces modest weight loss because the caloric expenditure of most workouts is small relative to dietary intake.
 A challenging 30-minute bodyweight session might burn 200-400 calories.
 A large restaurant meal can exceed 1,000 calories.
 The mathematics is clear: out-exercising a poor diet is extremely difficult.

-The ACSM (Garber et al. 2011, PMID 21694556) emphasizes the synergistic relationship between exercise and nutrition for body composition management.
+Garber et al. (2011, PMID 21694556) emphasize the synergistic relationship between exercise and nutrition for body composition management.
 A weight loss challenge should acknowledge this relationship explicitly rather than pretending that exercise alone will produce dramatic results.

 Challenge-Based vs Lifestyle-Integrated Approaches

 The optimal approach may combine both: use a structured 30-day challenge as a launchpad that establishes the exercise habit and demonstrates that consistent training produces results, then transition to a flexible ongoing program that maintains the habit without the artificial urgency of a countdown.
-Gibala et al. (2012, PMID 22289907) showed that low-volume training formats β as brief as 10-20 minutes β produce genuine physiological adaptation.
-This makes the post-challenge maintenance phase feasible even for individuals with constrained schedules.
+Gibala et al. (2012, PMID 22289907) showed that low-volume training formats (as brief as 10 to 20 minutes) produce genuine physiological adaptation; this makes the post-challenge maintenance phase feasible even for individuals with constrained schedules.

 Designing an Evidence-Based Weight Loss Challenge